 Like Booker, Haru learned that outside was where she needed to go.
 Unlike Booker, Haru took much longer to be house broken.
 She would find anything to piddle on if she needed to go.
 She seems to believe that if there’s fabric on the floor, it’s a good place to pee.
 We take her out often but there’s some need she has to fill by peeing on fabric.
 This includes towels and clothing.
 She’s gotten over it now and doesn’t done that in a long time.

-As of updating this post, Haru is 7 months old.
+As of updating this post, Haru is 1 year and a few months old.
 She’s able to keep up with Booker on a daily basis.
 We even sometimes find her bullying Booker!
 It’s nothing neither of them can handle.
 She often goes into the bedroom for naps and comes eagerly when called.
 She’s just as stubborn as Booker is but she’s even sweeter than her older sister.

 Haru is the sweetest pup we’ve had to date.
 She’ll sit in your lap, follow you around and plays well with others.
 She does have her wild Shiba side but she’s more cuddly and adorable than Booker was at her age.
 She loves to snuggle and sleeps in a few choice places if it’s during the day.
 We call her our pillow pet.

 Haru and other dogs

-Haru is still a baby so she’s always interested in making friends.
+Haru will always be interested in making friends.
 She’s friendly, gentle and plays well with others.
 I love watching her play with Lucky… It’s the sweetest thing to watch.